TonyStark-19/Quiz-app/README.md

 ![AOS](https://img.shields.io/badge/Library-AOS-blueviolet)
 ![Vercel](https://img.shields.io/badge/Deployed%20on-Vercel-black?logo=vercel)

-Welcome to the React **Quiz App**, a dynamic and **responsive** quiz platform built using **React** and **Tailwind CSS**.
+Welcome to the React **Quiz App**, a dynamic and **responsive interview-preparation** quiz platform built using **React** and **Tailwind CSS**.
 It allows users to test their knowledge across multiple categories with smooth transitions, score tracking, and now — a review section to check correct and incorrect answers after completing the quiz.

 The project ensures a great user experience, supporting both light and dark themes along with automatic scroll-to-top on every route change or navigation.